-Francine Shapiro is a contemporary psychologist and the creator of Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+Francine Shapiro was a contemporary psychologist and the creator of Eye Movement Desensitization and Reprocessing (EMDR) therapy.

-Shapiro is the executive director of the EMDR Institute in Watsonville, California, and she is the founder and president of the EMDR Humanitarian Assistance Program, a program that offers aid for disaster relief and provides EMDR training at no charge to professionals throughout the world.
-Shapiro works in Northern California as a licensed clinical psychologist, author, and advocate for EMDR.
+Shapiro was also the executive director of the EMDR Institute in Watsonville, California, as well as the founder and president of the EMDR Humanitarian Assistance Program, a program that offers aid for disaster relief and provides EMDR training at no charge to professionals throughout the world.
+Shapiro went on to work in Northern California as a licensed clinical psychologist, author, and advocate for EMDR.

-She is the recipient of several awards, including the distinguished International Sigmund Freud Award, the California Psychological Association’s Distinguished Scientific Achievement in Psychology Award and the American Psychological Association Division 56 Award for Outstanding Contributions to Practice in Trauma Psychology.
+She received several awards, including the distinguished International Sigmund Freud Award, the California Psychological Association’s Distinguished Scientific Achievement in Psychology Award and the American Psychological Association Division 56 Award for Outstanding Contributions to Practice in Trauma Psychology.